lmdu/pyfastx/docs/source/usage.rst

 	>>> 	print(seq.seq)
 	>>> 	print(seq.description)

-Iteration with ``build_index=True`` (default) return sequence object which allows you to access attributions of sequence.
+Iteration with ``build_index=True`` (default) return sequence object which allows you to access attributes of sequence.
 New in pyfastx 0.6.3.

 Get FASTA information
 ---------------------